Volunteer at the Cambodia Food and Farming Project

-Hours: Volunteers work six hour days from Mon to Fri, with weekends free for sightseeing, relaxing or travelling through this beautiful and diverse country.
+Hours: Volunteers work six - eight hour a days from Mon to Fri, with weekends free for sightseeing, relaxing or travelling through this beautiful and diverse country.

 Duration: Volunteer placements are year-round and for 1 to 12 weeks.

 Accommodation: The most popular accommodation is in our very own Volunteer House.
 Or you can choose from a private ensuite room in a locally owned hotel with outdoor pool or upgrade to a more upmarket three star hotel, also with outdoor pool.
 Both options are centrally located and within walking distance of Globalteer's office.

 Volunteer Requirements: Volunteers at this project must be aged 18+ and have good English.
 A reasonable level of fitness is reuqired as work can be strenuous and the climate is usually hot and humid.